mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 preserved under transparent plasteel right where they fell in action.
-Heraldians chafe at the suggestion that they have gone overboard worshipping the sites of their ancestors’ sacrifices.
+Heraldians chafe at the suggestion that they have gone overboard worshipping the sites of their ancestors' sacrifices.
 Martyrdom is big business on Heraldia and the world attracts millions of tourists each year.
-During peak months, the tourist population outnumbers the planet’s permanent residents.
+During peak months, the tourist population outnumbers the planet's permanent residents.

 Khusgurlu
 The supreme pontiff of Khusgurlu is Aulonn Jhourdan- Valestin.
-While this particular ‘instance’ of the man has led the Church of the Chosen Few for only the last two decades, he has in a way led it for the last 2,000 years.
+While this particular 'instance' of the man has led the Church of the Chosen Few for only the last two decades, he has in a way led it for the last 2,000 years.
 Jhourdan-Valestin and virtually all 20 billion of his parishioners are clones.
-The Church keeps a catalogue of approximately 12 billion approved DNA templates, each of which is a permanent ‘citizen’ of the planet.
+The Church keeps a catalogue of approximately 12 billion approved DNA templates, each of which is a permanent 'citizen' of the planet.
 Some twins are allowed to occur but triplets are prevented by the cloning process.
 Approximately five billion Khusgurluans are duplicates,